-Located on the third floor of McCreary Hall, this lab offers a range of research opportunities for Gettysburg College students interested in personality and clinical psychology.
+Located on the third floor of McCreary Hall, this lab offers research/internship opportunities for Gettysburg College students interested in personality and clinical psychology.
 Topics include:

 - Personality characteristics associated with mental health problems (e.g., rejection sensitivity, dichotomous thinking, effortlessly perfect self-presentation)